utah-cs4470-sp21/jpl/assignment5/README.md

 You can do the same trick with larger grammars, like the full JPL grammar.

+Some other things to watch for.
+For subtraction, you'll have questions about associativity:

+    1 - 2 - 3 => ((1 - 2) - 3) or (1 - (2 - 3)) ?

+This simple grammar allows both:

+    expr : <expr> - <expr>
+         | <int>

+The solution is to realize you want to parse a *sequence* of subtractions, not one at a time:

+    expr : <int> - <int> ...

+You can then convert the whole sequence to the right AST.

+Another issue is parentheses.
+When you have parenthesized expressions you want that to "override" precedence.
+So you must build a grammar like this:

+    expr1 : expr2 + expr1
+          | expr2

+    expr2 : expr3 * expr2
+          | expr3

+    expr3 : int
+          | ( expr1 )

+Note that `expr3` has an `expr1` inside parentheses.
+That "resets" the precedence.
+You'd do the same in places like function calls or anywhere else that precedence is clear.

 ## CHECKIN Due March 26

 TODO: John please expand this part